 Risk factor #1: Valuation levels.
 When it comes to assessing valuations, I find longer-term metrics—particularly the cyclically adjusted Shiller P/E ratio, which looks at average earnings over the past 10 years—to be the most useful in determining overall risk.

 Here, you can see that when valuations roll over, with the change dropping below zero over a 10-month or 200-day period, the market itself typically drops shortly thereafter.
-The rally since the election has kept changes in valuations at a healthy positive level, although the level of increase seems to be moderating.
-We're well above the trouble zone here, though, so this indicator shows low immediate risk.
+In recent months, valuations have dropped toward the risk zone, even given the bounce back in the past month.
+While the long-term trend in valuations remains at a positive level, risks are rising.
+Therefore, this indicator remains at a yellow light.

 Risk factor #2: Margin debt.
 Another indicator of potential trouble is margin debt.

-Debt levels as a percentage of market capitalization decreased slightly from last month’s all-time highs.
-While this decrease is encouraging, the overall high levels of debt are concerning, though, as noted above, high risk does not always mean immediate risk.
+Debt levels as a percentage of market capitalization ticked back up last month, moving closer to all-time highs.
+The overall high levels of debt are concerning; however, as noted above, high risk is not immediate risk.

 Signal: Yellow light